msdrigg/Roam/docs/src/pages/upcoming-work.md

     -   Refer to swiftdat testingmodelcontainer for modelcontainers
     -   Refer to here https://medium.com/appledeveloperacademy-ufpe/how-to-implement-ui-tests-with-swiftui-a-few-examples-636708ee26ad for how to setup tests

+## Bug Fixes

+-   Figure out if the loop of calls to `nextPacket` make sense.
+    -   Instead of looping every 10ms and hoping the timing is correct, should I instead be looping over received packets and trying to schedule them at host time `10ms * globalSequenceNumber + startHostTime` and sampleTime to `sequenceNumber * Int64(lastSampleTime.sampleRate) / packetsPerSec + startSampleTime`
+    -   Then I can switch from a `for await` loop over the clock to a `while !Task.isCancelled` loop with a `Task.sleep` in it.
+    -   Okay so we need to loop every 10 ms and try to pull the last packet off and then schedule it at that time
+    -   Whenever we do an audio sync
+        -   We have lastRenderTime + a sync packet
+        -   Estimate the packet number we should be sending out at + the sync time
+            -   Render Time + additional

-## Improve user messaging around info/status management
+## Improve user messaging around info/status/capabilities management

--   Update Info/status management to better handle volatile state
 -   When powering on the device with WOL and not connecting after 5 seconds, or when powering on the device and immediately failing, show a warning message underneath the wifi one
     -   “We weren’t able to wake your Roku” (Find out more) (Don’t show again for this device), (X)
     -   Find out more shows some reasons why
         -   You aren’t connected to the same network (Show last device network name.
 Ask if the user is connected to this network)
         -   Your device is in deep sleep (wasn’t powered down recently) and can’t be woken up
             -   Your device doesn’t support WWOL and is connected to wifi
             -   Your device doesn’t support WWOL or WOL
         -   Your network isn’t setup in a way to allow us to send wakeup commands to the device
-    -   On disconnect, select, button click, move to foreground, app opened -> Restart reconnect loop if disconnected
-    -   Reconnect loop = Backing off Exponentially attempt to reconnect to reconnect ECP
-        -   Reconnect ECP first
-        -   Refresh device state third
-        -   Refresh query-textedit-state fourth
-            -   Update textedit state
-        -   Refresh device icons fifth

-## Improve user messaging around device capabilities

--   Update user messaging when errors may occur
-    -   When clicking on a disabled button, open popover to show why it’s disabled
+-   When clicking on a disabled button, shown notification indicating why it’s disabled
     -   Show a info indicator on the button to indicate that information can be received when it’s clicked?
     -   Headphones mode disabled -> because device doesn’t support headphones mode to this app
     -   Volume control disabled -> because the audio is outputting over HDMI which does not support volume controls?
 -   When actively scanning for devices and no new ones are found show a warning message underneath the device list
     -   “We weren’t able to wake your Roku” (Find out why), (X)
     -   Find out more shows a popup with some reasons why this may be happening
         -   Make sure your device is powered on and connected to the same wifi network as your app.
 If this still doesn't work, try adding the device manually.
         -   Link https://roam.msd3.io/manually-add-tv.md and https://support.roku.com/article/115001480188 for more troubleshooting or chat
 -   Add badge for supportsWakeOnWLAN and supportsMute

 ## To update when dropping support for iOS 17/macOS 14 (Feb 2026)